-Biographies of the Directors are set out on pages
+Biographies of the Directors are set out on pages 138 to 140.

 Appointments to the Board

 The Nomination Committee is responsible for leading the process for new director appointments and has established a formal, rigorous and transparent procedure for the selection and nomination of candidates to the Board.